Frequently Asked Questions About the Transition

 How does this affect Commute Club members?

-Commute Club members will enroll in the Commute Club in a similar way as our online ordering process.
+Commute Club members enroll in the Commute Club in a similar way as our online ordering process.
 Here are some key differences:

 When joining the Commute Club in the new system, your membership will be ongoing.
 You will no longer need to select months of enrollment each fiscal year.
 This means you will need to remember to re-enroll in Commute Club, especially if you plan to go in and out of the Commute Club throughout the year.
 Remember: There is no retroactive enrollment in the new system.